 Veery singing in the rain.
 6am, 20 May 2000, Cranberry Glades Botanical Area, near Raintown, West Virginia. © Lang Elliott.
 Photo courtesty Thomas R. Fletcher.
-Please set volume low-ish for a natural listening experience.
+This is a 3D binaural recording; please wear headphones and set the volume low-ish for a natural listening experience.

 Having posted an intimate recording of a Veery about a week ago (Very Veery), I found myself thinking about all the other Veery recordings I’ve made through the years … and which one is my favorite.
 It took but an instant for me to arrive at a conclusion.

 In the spring of the year 2000, I went on a recording expedition devoted to gathering dawn choruses.
 For the most part it was a flop.
 Storm systems followed me wherever I went and made it nearly impossible for me to get the pristine choruses I desired.

 Having been frustrated by incessant rain and wind in the Smoky Mountains area, I decided to head home.
 Driving north into Virginia, I took a detour into the mountains to visit Cranberry Glades Botanical Area near Marlinton, West Virginia.
 What a wonderful spot … a flat, swampy area nestled high among the mountains, with a long boardwalk that loops through a glade.